EricAndrechek/trackuino-v2/README.md

 Within the Arduino IDE, be sure to select the correct board type for your Arduino.

-While trackduino.ino is opened in the Arduino IDE, select the `Program` tab and click the `Upload` button.
+While trackuino.ino is opened in the Arduino IDE, select the `Program` tab and click the `Upload` button.

 ## Debugging